JugaaduDevs/toa_documentation/user-story-V1.md

 - View price of the order.
 - Price is updated when any change to cart is made including adding, removing of an item or updating the quantity of an item.
 - Checkout the cart
+    - User should confirm delivery address - Address on the user profile or add a new address -- Should we check and notify the user if this address falls outside the delivery service zone of the restaurant or should we defer this decision making to the admin?

     - Order is placed and message is displayed with the time of delivery.
 - Display order history.